Parent article: Best Guitar Amps

 The '68 series is one of my personal favorites, and also one of the more expensive Fender tube amps on the market.

-An upgraded tube circuit with Fender Groove tubes - two different kinds at the preamp (12AX7s and 12AT7s) - and a lush clean tone with two channels and onboard reverb/tremolo controls gives you a significant upgrade over the Blues series we've been focusing on.
+You have two different kinds of tubes at the preamp (12AX7s and 12AT7s) - and a lush clean tone with two channels and onboard reverb/vibrato controls gives you a significant upgrade over the Blues series we've been focusing on.

 Tone Features of the Vintage and Custom Channels

-The '68s - and the Vibrolux in particular - are a bit brighter and snappier from a tone perspective, though still with a lot of heavy low-end and bass in the clean channel, especially with the modified Bassman tone on the second custom channel.
+The '68s - and the Custom Deluxe in particular - are a bit brighter and snappier from a tone perspective, though still with a lot of heavy low-end and bass in the clean channel, especially with the modified Bassman tone on the second custom channel.

 - Vintage, Silverface channel